MimiM75/NLPWorkflow_MaritimNER/README.md

 🏗️ Applying the workflow using NLTK !

-🚀 Customise  NER for Maeritim to recognize Maritim terms
+🚀 Customise  NER  on Maritim terms